RicheByte/opsecNotes/README.md

-# Notes and Awsome resocues about OPSEC
+# Notes and Awesome resources about OPSEC